stats4sd/frn-data-collection-toolkit/README.md

 # FRN Data Collection Toolkit
-_A platform for researchers to share instruments, methods, and improve harmonisation of data collection with and for Farmer Research Networks_
+A platform for researchers to share instruments, methods, and improve harmonisation of data collection with and for Farmer Research Networks.

 ### Core Tenets:
 1. Tools shared through the platform are not prescriptive.
 They are templates/ideas/tools for users to take, modify, improve on and make their own.